OpenDriveLab/Birds-eye-view-Perception/README.md

 ## <div id='intro'>Introduction</div>

 This repo is associated with the survey paper "[Delving into the Devils of Bird’s-eye-view Perception: A Review, Evaluation and Recipe](https://arxiv.org/abs/2209.05324)", which provides an up-to-date literature survey for BEV percption and an open source BEV toolbox based on PyTorch.
-We also provide BEV algorithm family, incluidng follow-up work on BEV percepton such as [GAPretrain](https://arxiv.org/abs/2304.03105) and FocalDistiller(paper coming soon).
+We also introduce BEV algorithm family, incluidng follow-up work on BEV percepton such as [GAPretrain](https://arxiv.org/abs/2304.03105) and FocalDistiller(paper coming soon).
 We hope this repo can not only be a good starting point for new beginners but also help current researchers in the BEV perception community.
 <!-- In the literature survey, it includes different modalities (camera, lidar and fusion) and tasks (detection and segmentation).
 As for the toolbox, it provides useful recipe for BEV camera-based 3D object detection, including solid data augmentation strategies, efficient BEV encoder design, loss function family, useful test-time augmentation, ensemble policy, and so on. -->

 `If you find some work popular enough to be cited below, shoot us email or simply open a PR!`